JacksonDam/PopSilicon/README.md

 Carbon, CoreFoundation, OpenGL, audio, libc, pthread, and C++ ABI calls to current macOS APIs.
 It ships as two products built from the same runtime:

 - **PeggleSilicon** for Peggle Deluxe 1.0.5 and Peggle Nights 1.0.4.
+Peggle Deluxe has been playtested through all of Adventure Mode stages and works well.
+Peggle Nights has been tested up to Stage 3-5 and seems to work well.
 - **BejeweledSilicon** for Bejeweled 3 1.1.12 and Bejeweled 2 Deluxe 1.0.0.
-Bejeweled 3 is the newest version, and Classic mode has been playtested, but there may still be bugs especially in other modes.
-Bejeweled 2 is the newest
-addition: it boots, renders and plays, with music and sound effects, but it has had the least playtesting of the four.
+Bejeweled 3’s Classic, Zen, Lightning, Quest, Ice Storm, Poker, Butterflies, and Diamond Mine modes work well.
+Bejeweled 2’s Classic, Action, Puzzle, and Endless modes have been tested and work well.

 A single loader serves all four titles; it detects which game an image is and applies the right profile.